Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces

 \section{Mirror Symmetry}

-In this section, we focus on the concrete example of the del Pezzo surface of degree $5$, and show that the Landau-Ginzburg model constructed by disc counting fulfills the closed-string mirror symmetry.
+In this section, we focus on the concrete example of the del Pezzo surface of degree $5$, and show that the Landau-Ginzburg model constructed by disc counting fulfills closed-string mirror symmetry.
 For more general examples beyond this, the calculation of critical points becomes too complicated to carry out by hands.
 We speculate that there is a more effective argument that avoids a direct calculation.
 The main theorem in this section is the following.

-\begin{theorem} Let $\widetilde{Y}$ be a del Pezzo surface of degree $5$ represented by the non-toric blowup of a toric surface $\bar{Y }$ as in Figure \ref{fig:dp5base} (note that $\widetilde{Y}$ with the symplectic form from Lemma \ref{Kahler form} is not monotone), and let $(\check{Y}, W)$ be its LG mirror constructed from the SYZ fibration on $\widetilde{Y}\setminus \widetilde{D}$ (see \ref{sec:constsyznon-toric}).
+\begin{theorem} Let $\widetilde{Y}$ be a del Pezzo surface of degree $5$ represented by the non-toric blowup of a toric surface $\bar{Y }$ as in Figure \ref{fig:dp5base} (note that $\widetilde{Y}$ with the symplectic form from Lemma \ref{Kahler form} is not monotone), and let $(\check{Y}, W)$ be its LG mirror constructed from the SYZ fibration on $\widetilde{Y}\setminus \widetilde{D}$ (see Section \ref{sec:constsyznon-toric}).
 Then the quantum cohomology ring of $\widetilde{Y}$ is isomorphic to the Jacobian ideal ring of $W$. \end{theorem}